CableBK/CableBK/README.md

 ## 💼 About Me

 - .NET Developer passionate about building modern web apps with **Blazor** and **C#**
-- Experimenting with cloud on **Azure**
-- Love to automate and make things easier 🚀

 ## 🚀 Featured Project